 Mr. Kaye is the founder of ARQ^EX Fitness Systems, a fitness equipment design company.
 Prior to founding ARQ^EX, Mr. Kaye served as a Vice Chairman and Managing Director of UBS Investment Bank, and a member of the division's Global Operating and U.S. Executive Committees, from June 2001 to May 2012.
 For the majority of Mr. Kaye's tenure with UBS, he was a Managing Director and led the firm's Exclusive Sales and Divestitures Group, where he focused on advising middle market companies.
 Prior to joining UBS, Mr. Kaye has served as Global Co-Head of Mergers & Acquisitions for Robertson Stephens, an investment banking firm, from February 1998 to June 2001.
 Mr. Kaye joined Robertson Stephens from PaineWebber where he served as Executive Director and head of the firm's Technology Mergers & Acquisitions team.
-Mr. Kaye currently serves as a Director of the Greenwich Education Group's School Foundation and as an Advisory Director of Keene Advisors, Inc. Since 2016 he has served on the board of Owl Rock Capital Corporation and Owl Rock Capital Corporation II.
+Since 2016 he has served on the board of Owl Rock Capital Corporation and Owl Rock Capital Corporation II.
 Mr. Kaye holds a B.A. from Union College and an M.B.A. from Columbia Business School.